rontarrant/gtkDcoding/docs/_posts/2019-01-15-0001-imperative-test-rig.md

 	import gtk.Main;
 	import gtk.Widget;

-Import statements are how D pulls things in from other files.
+Import statements are how *D* pulls things in from other files.

 ### main()

 	void main(string[] args)

-Just like C, D demands a main() function unless you’re building a library.
+Just like *C*, *D* demands a `main()` function unless you’re building a library.
 This one is defined as:

 - having no return value, and
 - takes an array of strings as arguments from the command line.

 	{

 Yup, there’s that opening curly brace on a line all by itself, just like I said it would be.
 You all know what it means, so let’s just carry on.

 ### Initialization

 	Main.init(args);

-This calls the **init()** function in GtkD’s Main module.
+This calls the `init()` function in *GtkD*’s `Main` module.
 Command line arguments are passed along.
 We’ll see why sometime down the road.

 	MainWindow testRigWindow = new MainWindow("Test Rig");

 This line creates the window the user will see when the application is run.
 This is the breakdown:

-- MainWindow (the first time) names the variable type
+- `MainWindow` (the first time) names the variable type
-- MainWindow (the second time) is the constructor function call,
+- `MainWindow` (the second time) is the constructor function call,
-- testRigWindow is the variable name we’re assigning to the window created,
+- `testRigWindow` is the variable name we’re assigning to the window created,
-- “Test Rig” is the window title, and
+- `“Test Rig”` is the window title, and
 - new speaks for itself.

 ### Window Close Button